CollectQT/contract-work/README.md

 ## TODO

-- Write up a contract
+- write up a contract
+- write about our philosophy and culture regarding contract work
 - fill out more info in this readme